 The controller can be accessed on a computer via an ethernet cable.
 In addition, you can access it through your mobile phone or computer if you are connected to the same WiFi network as the machine.

 You can control multiple Woodworker machines from a single device if they are all on the same local network, which can be a good feature if you are running a shop that needs to produce multiple parts simultaneously.

-You can choose to purchase a 10.8" or 7" touch screen display for controlling the device.
-The 10.8" display costs around $107, and the 7" display costs roughly $73.
+You can choose to purchase a 10.8" touchscreen display for controlling the device.
+It costs around $107.

 You can also connect a gamepad joystick for jogging the machine manually.